 Seminars on the methods currently being applied by psychologists are presented by experts in their application.
 Methods covered include behavioural genetics, eye-tracking, questionnaire design, experimental methods for working with infants and children, qualitative data collection and analysis, and neuroimaging (EEG, fMRI).

 Module leader: Dr Mark Blades

-Seminars address a range of skills that will important for psychologists in both academia and professional practice.
+Seminars address a range of skills that will be important for psychologists in both academia and professional practice.
 Topics include ethical issues, presentation skills, grant proposal writing and managing conferences.

 |Intermediate Multivariate Statistics for Psychology (15 Credits)||

 The course addresses a range of commonly applied quantitative methods including multiple regression (including testing for mediation and moderation), analysis of covariance, exploratory factor analysis and reliability analysis.
 The emphasis is on conceptual understanding of when to apply these techniques and how to interpret the output rather than on the underlying mathematics.
 Additionally a three day course in using SPSS software is offered in the Spring sememster.